nojronatron/java-code-challenges/docs/readme-trees.md

 - Node insertion: O(n)
 - Search for specific node: O(n)
-- Traversal: O(n) => If the tree has N nodes, traversing the tree would require visiting N nodes in the worst case scenario.
+- Any Traversal: O(n) => If the tree has N nodes, traversing the tree would require visiting N nodes in the worst case scenario.

 Space Complexity:

-- Node insertion: O(w) where w is *width* of the tree at its widest level.
+- Node insertion using Breadth Traversal: O(w) where w is *width* of the tree at its widest level.

 ## Binary Search Trees

 Similar to a binary tree, but *does have structure*.

-Referred to as 'BST'.
+- Referred to as 'BST'.

-Nodes are organized by value: The farthest left to the furthest down and right.
+- Nodes are organized by value: The farthest left to the furthest down and right.

 Specifically:

 - Nodes with value LESSER than the root are placed to the LEFT.
 - Nodes with value GREATER than the root are placed to the RIGHT.
+- The above rules apply to whatever "current" node is selected.

 ### Searching a BST

-Faster than searching a binary tree, because only certain nodes are visited to find the target node value.
+Faster than searching a binary tree because only certain nodes are visited to find the target node value.

+Basically, the problem of finding the node is cut in half at every Node that is visited.

 1. Take the input value you are searching for.
-2. Compare it to the current Node (starting with Root) and move left or right depending on the comparison:
+2. Compare it to the current Node (starting with Root):
-3. Less than root.value?
-Look at root.left.
-4. Greater than root.value?
-Look at root.right.
+3. Child Node value less than Root/Current value?
+Traverse to Current Left child.
+4. Child Node value greater than root/Current value?
+Traverse to Current Right child.

 Searching a tree with 10 nodes might require:

 - Up to 10 operations to search a balanced binary tree.
-- Up to h (height) operations to search a BST.
+- Up to h (height or edge) operations to search a BST.

-Code Fellows Curriculum recommends using a 'while' loop to search a BST, which will end when it hits a leaf (not found), or hits a node value that matches the search criteria (success).
+Code Fellows Curriculum recommends using a 'while' loop to search a BST, which will end when it hits a node value that matches the search criteria (success), or when it hits a leaf node whose value does not match.

 ### BST Big-O Analysis